-He suggested that the problem be addressed in two ways.
+He suggested that the problem of post-coitus snoozing could be addressed in two ways.
 First, don’t limit sex just to bedtime.
-Next – prepare for “let petit mort” and be ready to keep your partner awake with conversation and humor.
-Try some forthright physical maneuvers that may keep the sleepy partner awake for pleasures yet to come.
+Second, prepare for your partner’s penchant for nodding off and be ready to keep them awake with conversation and humor.

-The surprising answer is that sexsomnia really does exist.
-It was confirmed in a sleep lab in Canada that almost 8% of its clients experienced sexsomnia, initiating or engaging in sex with a partner while sleeping.
-More men (11%) than women (4%) experienced this and the researchers suggested that it may be more common in a sleep lab where people have come for help sleeping than in the general population.
-However, one British wife said she conceived while her husband was asleep and she had sent him a text the next day to tell him about their nightly adventure – before she knew she was pregnant.
+The surprising answer is that this phenomenon does exist, and it has a name: sexsomnia.
+It was confirmed in a sleep lab in Canada that almost 8% of their subjects experienced sexsomnia, defined as initiating or engaging in sex with a partner while sleeping.
+More men (11%) than women (4%) experienced this phenomenon, and the researchers suggested that it may be more common in a sleep lab where people have come for help sleeping than in the general population.
+However, one British wife said she conceived while her husband was asleep, and she had sent him a text the next day to tell him about their nightly adventure – before she knew she was pregnant.

-While people may think sex and sleep are very separate, the truth is that people flux in and out of consciousness throughout the 24 hour day.
-Sexsomnia is like the microsleeps drivers sometimes experience; people can be partially asleep and partially awake.
-He suggests paying attention to your body’s clock and try to keep a regular sleep and wake cycle.
-Watch out for sleeping pills and if you take one go to bed.
-Sleepwalking and other events are reported with drugs like Ambien and the doctor says sexsomnia is not the preferred sexual experience so take the pill and go to sleep.
+While people may think sex and sleep are very separate, the truth is that people drift in and out of consciousness throughout the 24-hour day.
+Sexsomnia is like the micro-sleeps drivers sometimes experience—people can be partially asleep and partially awake.
+He suggests paying attention to your body’s clock and trying to keep a regular sleep and wake cycle.
+Watch out for sleeping pills.
+Sleep walking and other nocturnal events are reported with drugs like Ambien.